TeamFAPS/PSVita-RE-tools/README.md

 --------------------------------------------------------------------------------

-ELF-builder usage
+PSVita-ELF-builder usage
 ---
 To reverse PSVita, you need some dumps of the PSVita modules.
-These dumps are either memory dumps (St4rk's vitadump) or decrypted SELF (zecoxao's vitadump).
+These dumps are either memory dumps (St4rk's vitadump) or decrypted SELF (vitaDecrypt).

 Now you also have a ALL IN ONE solution: vDump.
-But in case you want to decrypt quickly a lot of SELFs, you will keep using zecoxao's vitadump.
+But in case you want to decrypt quickly a lot of SELFs, you will keep using vitaDecrypt.

-zecoxao's vitadump outputs only compressed segments.
-But to reverse, you have to use decompressed segment, or better : ELF file format.
+vitaDecrypt outputs only compressed decrypted segments.
+But you have to decompress these segments, or better, convert to ELF file format.
+This is the aim of this tool.

-So when you have segments and want to transform them into an ELF, use this tool.

 The output .elf are valid for RE and they can also be rebuilded into SELF using vita-make-fself.

-\nPlease read the provided README.txt for How to use informations.
+Please read the provided README.md for Usage informations.

 ioPlus 0.1/0.2 usage